 Cancer treatments can sometimes reduce pain by helping to remove its cause.
 This will depend on the cancer, the type of pain and where the pain is.
 Cancer treatment aimed at relieving pain, rather than curing the disease, is called palliation or palliative treatment.

 Whether surgery is an option depends on several factors, including your overall health and fitness.
 Some people may have an operation to remove part or all of a tumour from the body.
-It may be a major, invasive operation or a relatively minor procedure.
-Surgery can improve quality of life if the pain is caused by a tumour pressing on a nerve or blocking an organ.
+This can improve quality of life if the pain is caused by a tumour pressing on a nerve or blocking an organ.

 Examples include unblocking the bile duct to relieve jaundice (which can occur with pancreatic cancer), or removing a bowel obstruction (which can occur with ovarian or bowel cancer).

-Radiation therapy uses a controlled dose of radiation, usually in the form of x-ray beams, to kill or damage cancer cells so they cannot grow, multiply or spread.
+Radiation therapy uses a controlled dose of radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
 This will cause tumours to shrink and stop causing discomfort.
 For example, radiation therapy can relieve pain if cancer has spread to the bones, or headaches if cancer has increased the pressure in the brain.

 It can take a few days or weeks before your pain improves.
 You will need to keep taking your pain medicines during this time.
 In some cases, the pain may get worse before it gets better.
 Your doctor will be able to prescribe different medicines to manage this.
 The dose of radiation therapy used to treat pain is low, and the treatment has very few side effects other than tiredness.